The following message is from Elizabeth Quance of Friends of Fort York:

 As a notice mentioned at the time, the mini-exhibit looked at the career of Isaac Brock and his legacy in Canada.
 “Among the rare artifacts on display,” the notice indicated, “is the charge of arms granted to Brock in 1813, an object never before exhibited to the public.”

-An online series of photographs from the March 2012 issue of The Walrus provides an overview of the context of the mini-exhibit.
+An online series of from the March 2012 issue of The Walrus provided an overview of the context of the mini-exhibit.

 A Dec.
 21, 2012 Toronto Star article provides an additional overview.
 The article is entitled: “Nothing to celebrate at Fort York during War of 1812: The hostilities of 1812 put a tight squeeze on products coming in to Fort York, making for a dismal Christmas.”